1. Stress the importance of 'Mothers' Instinct' (not just Mothers!)

 3. Provide / Campaign for better Practical and Emotional Support for Avoidably Bereaved Parents

 I will do my best to provide a website full of information that helps parents bereaved from medical error understand where to get the support, and information they need.
 I will endeavour to make sure they know what the NHS should be doing and how to ask for it.
 I will aim to respond to emails sent directly to me via the website promptly.
-I have learned the hard way, that I cannot, (much as I wish I could) provide a source of one-to-one emotional support to bereaved parents on an on-going basis.
-I recognise the need for a service like this though, and will raise awareness of that need.
+I have learned the hard way, that I cannot, (much as I wish I could) provide a regular source of one-to-one emotional support to bereaved parents on an on-going basis.
+I recognise the need for a service like this though, and will campaign for it's provision

 I will campaign for a better care package for the avoidably bereaved, and use my experiences (and those of the families who contact me) to educate the NHS on what families need in terms of emotional support from peers with lived experience of the avoidable death of a child, specialist psychological support from professionals specifically trained/experienced in working with avoidably bereaved parents, and practical support when tragedy strikes.